Sean Bean: Deaths of characters

-Bean's characters tend to die on screen, a phenomenon that has gained notoriety on the internet and in The Lord of The Rings, Game of Thrones and James Bond fandoms.
-As a result, Bean said in 2019 he would reject scripts which called for his character's demise.
+For many years, Bean's characters died on screen, a phenomenon that gained notoriety on the internet and in The Lord of The Rings, Game of Thrones and James Bond fandoms, becoming an Internet meme.
+Bean's favourite on-screen death is Boromir in The Fellowship of the Ring: "I thought his death was very heroic and triumphant and poignant.
+It had pathos."
+As an homage to this meme, Bean appears in 2018 Hitman 2 video game as an elusive target named Mark Faba aka "The Undying" for his seeming inability to die.

+In September 2019, Bean revealed that he had begun turning down roles that would have his character killed because the pattern had become predictable.

 Personal life

 Bean has been married five times and divorced four times.
 He married his secondary school sweetheart Debra James on 11 April 1981, and they were divorced in 1988.
 He met actress Melanie Hill at RADA, and they were married on 27 February 1990.
 Their first daughter was born in October 1987, and their second was born in September 1991.
 Their marriage ended in divorce in August 1997.
 During the filming of Sharpe, Bean met actress Abigail Cruttenden, and they were married on 22 November 1997.
 Their daughter was born in November 1998.
 They were divorced in July 2000.
 In addition to his three children, Bean has four grandchildren.

 Bean began dating actress Georgina Sutcliffe in 2006.
 After cancelling their planned January 2008 wedding on the eve of the ceremony for "personal reasons", he married Sutcliffe at the Marylebone Town Hall in London on 19 February 2008.
 During allegations that Bean physically abused Sutcliffe in 2009, domestic disturbances resulted in the police being called to their home in Belsize Park on three occasions.
 Bean and Sutcliffe's separation was announced on 6 August 2010, and a decree nisi was granted on 21 December 2010.
 He married Ashley Moore on 30 June 2017.